Independent Contractor Rules

 3. relationship of the parties - how the parties perceive their relationship including evidence of a written contract and/or employee benefits.

-The Montana Arts Council website (art.mt.gov) has a PDF you can download called IRS 20 Point Checklist for Independent Contractors that lays out the independent contractor rules.
+The State of Nevada Labor website (labor.nv.gov) has a list of the "old" IRS 20-Factor Test: Independent Contractor or Employee that lays out the independent contractor rules.
+It was developed to help employers evaluate whether a worker was an employee or an independent contractor.
 The 20 items checklist identified below all fit into one of the IRS's three categories of independent contractor rules shown above.

-I've listed the independent contractor's checklist discussed in the article and added which IRS category I think they fall under:
+I've listed the independent contractor's checklist listed in the Fact Sheet and added which IRS category I think they fall under:

 19. Right to fire - relationship of the parties